Student Emergency Fund

 Students may apply for a grant of up to $500.00 per year from the Student Emergency Fund.

-Financial insecurity is an ongoing issue for many of our students, and a sudden emergency can derail their college plans.
-We hope this support will help our students feel confident that, though times may be challenging, SUNY Broome is here to help them continue their education.
-We know that, even when we are not experiencing a pandemic, 87% of our students have documented financial need.
+Financial insecurity is an ongoing issue for many students (learn more below), and a sudden emergency can derail college plans.
+Through SEF grants, our students can feel confident that, though times may be challenging, SUNY Broome is here to help them continue their education.

-We are committed to maintaining this fund.
-Together, we can help SUNY Broome students going through tough times stay in college and move into a brighter tomorrow.
+Together, we can help students stay in college and move into a brighter tomorrow.

 Your gift can make a difference — join us today!